 The district president, Delvina, gave a brief update of the plans for the PSW District Women's retreat coming in April.

-Some ladies also participated in a skit advertising the upcoming retreat.
-President Steve led the business sessions following Dr Lunde's seminar.
 Our district has been richly blessed by the presence of our African pastors Jean Mberebe (above) and Blaise Beboua and his wife Barbara.
 Their insight and wisdom are appreciated.

 We had a unique situation at this particular conference.
 Eleven of the people in attendance had spent time in Africa (one third of the attendees)!
 The above three adults (plus Forrest, who had already left) grew up in Africa as missionary children.
 Missionary Kids (MK's) have a special bond that lasts forever.